-The electrical circuit of the indicator light can be checked according to the following procedure.
+The electrical circuit of the indicator light can be checked by turning the key to "ON".

-- 1. Turn the key to "ON". - If the indicator light does not come on for a few seconds, then go off, have a Yamaha dealer check the electrical circuit.
-(See pages 3-8- 3-10 for a detailed explanation of the function of this indicator light and on how to set it.)
+If the indicator light does not come on for a few seconds, then go off, have a Yamaha dealer check the electrical circuit.
+(See pages 3-8-3-10 for a detailed explanation of the function of this indicator light and on how to set it.)
 Coolant temperature warning light